 4. Go Over Legal Documents

 If there comes a point when your loved one is no longer able to make medical and financial decisions, you may need to step in.
 However, if you don’t have legal documents naming you as your loved one’s medical and financial power of attorney, you should seek approval from the court of law.

 Having someone check in on your parent from time to time may make your role less difficult.
 You can receive accurate and honest reports from the home caregiver and determine if your loved one is developing a serious health issue that requires immediate medical attention.

 If you prefer to be there with your loved one, relocating may be the best option for you.
 Ask your employer if you can transfer to a nearby office.
 You could also ask about taking a leave of absence from work.
 Relocating close to your loved one helps you monitor his or her health better and develop a clear caregiving plan to use in the future.

 Providing long-distance care to an elderly parent can be a challenging task.
 If you need help caring for a senior loved one, turn to Coast Care Partners.
 We offer comprehensive, customized, and quality-assured home care plans for older adults who want to age in place.
 Our caregivers can assist your parent with a wide variety of daily tasks such as cooking and cleaning, and we also specialize in Alzheimer’s and dementia care.
-To learn about the best senior care Lemon Grove has to offer, give us a call at 619-354-2544 today.
+To learn about the best senior care San Diego has to offer, give us a call at 619-354-2544 today.